jewel1992/jewel1992/README.md

 - 👋 Hi, I’m @jewel1992
-- 👀 I’m interested in becoming a Junior web developer.
+- 👀 I’m interested in becoming a Test Engineer
 - 🌱 I’m currently learning ...
-Javascript & React.
+QA Automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Jewelalli@aol.com